The finiteness conjecture for skein modules: Introduction

 of \cite{Carrega, Gilmer} in a new way.
 We expect it may be possible to compute $\Sk(\Sigma\times S^1)$ more generally using these techniques.
 We discuss closely related TFTs, such as the Crane--Yetter and Kapustin--Witten TFTs, in \cref{sect:TFT}.

-Finally, let us remark that for simplicity we have focused the attention in this paper on the case of $G$-skein modules with generic quantization parameter, since it is at that generality in which \cref{thm:maintheorem} holds, and since basic definitions in the root of unity case become more cumbersome.
-However, we would like to stress that our results also provide a systematic framework for studying the root of unity case, or more generally when we work over some arbitrary base ring such as $\C[A,A^{-1}]$ in place of a field.
+Finally, let us remark that for simplicity we have restricted attention in the introduction on the case of $G$-skein modules defined over generic quantization parameters, since it is at that generality in which \cref{thm:maintheorem} holds, and since basic definitions in the root of unity case become more cumbersome.
+However, we would like to stress that our results as formulated in the body of the paper also provide a systematic framework for studying the root of unity case, or more generally when we work over some arbitrary base ring such as $\Z[A,A^{-1}]$ in place of a field.

 In a previous work of Iordan Ganev and the latter two authors, \cite{GaJS}, we have formulated and proved a generalization of the ``Unicity conjecture" of Bonahon-Wong, for quantum $G$-character varieties of surfaces.
-In future work, we intend to combine the techniques of the two papers to the study of torsion in skein modules of 3-manifolds at root-of-unity parameters, namely by lifting the constructions in the present paper to the relevant integral forms -- those coming from Tempereley-Lieb diagrammatics, those coming from tilting modules, and those coming from Lusztig's divided powers quantum groups, and small quantum groups.
+In future work, we intend to combine the techniques of the two papers to the study of torsion in skein modules of 3-manifolds at root-of-unity parameters, namely by lifting the constructions in the present paper to the relevant integral forms -- those coming from Temperley-Lieb diagrammatics, those coming from tilting modules, and those coming from Lusztig's divided powers quantum groups, and small quantum groups.
 For example, \cref{thm:tensorproduct}, \cref{cor:tensorproduct}, \cref{cor:skalgtens}, and \cref{cor:S2xS1} all admit modifications, which involve structures such as Lusztig's quantum Frobenius homomorphism, which are special to the root of unity setting.